pathwaycom/llm-app/README.md

 - Splitting the application into indexing and request-serving processes easily.
 - Expanding context doc selection with a graph walk.
 - Model drift and monitoring setup.
-- Model A/B testing support.
+- A setup and guide for model A/B testing.

 ## Getting Started